The idea of traveling solo as a woman over 50 sounds intriguing and tempting but it may also be scary if you’ve never done it before.

 The disadvantages of traveling solo

 Venturing into unknown territory as a woman traveling solo can be dicey, depending on where you decide to go.
 We all know there’s safety in numbers.
 It’s also easy to feel awkward or conspicuous sitting alone in a cafe or bar.
-On the other hand, you may meet fascinating people and make friends for life.
+On the other hand, you may meet fascinating people and make friends.

-You can overcome your fear of solo travel by following a few simple rules.
+You can overcome your fear of solo travel by following these simple rules.

 - It is best to travel in a group unless you are truly adventurous.
 Find a tour company that fits your needs.
 You’ll never have to eat alone on a tour or cruise and you’ll meet like-minded friends who love to travel like you.
 You won’t have to drive and you’ll feel safe because tours and cruises offer security.